-The unified screening mechanism (USM) commenced its operation on 3 March 2014 for determining claims for non-refoulement protection against expulsion, return or extradition from Hong Kong to another country on all applicable grounds as set out in the “Notice to Persons Making a Non-refoulement Claim” (“Notice”).
+The unified screening mechanism (USM) commenced its operation on 3 March 2014 for determining claims for non-refoulement protection against expulsion, return or surrender from Hong Kong to another country on all applicable grounds as set out in the “Notice to Persons Making a Non-refoulement Claim” (“Notice”).

 For persons subject or liable to removal or deportation (or whose surrender is requested in surrender proceedings) from Hong Kong who claim for non-refoulement protection on any applicable grounds as set out in the Notice, they may lodge non-refoulement claims with the Immigration Department (ImmD).
 Under the USM, the ImmD will assess their non-refoulement claims on all applicable grounds in one go.